xebialabs-community/xlr-auth-crowd-plugin/README.md

    ```
    DAI_RELEASE_SERVER/plugins/__local__
    ```
 3. To configure Release to use an Atlassian Crowd, modify the `xl-release-security.xml` security configuration file.
-This following is an example `xl-release-security.xml` file:
+The following is an example `xl-release-security.xml` file:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>